Treatise on Federal Nontax Debt Collection Law

 Chapter F: Write-Off and Reporting Discharge of Indebtedness

-Termination of debt collection action, discharge, and close out, and the requirement to report discharge of indebtedness to the Internal Revenue Service.
+Describes the concepts of write-off (including the categories of “currently not collectable” and “closed out”) and discharge (including the requirement to report discharge of indebtedness to the Internal Revenue Service).